jehboyes/finance_manager/docs/source/glossary.rst

         Enforcing this not only assures consistency throughout the project, but also allows for simple arithmetic with years, and avoids use of the often-contentious '/' character.

+    SOCI

+        Acronym for 'Statement of Comprehensive Income', which describes the standard presentation of financial information at the Conservatoire.

     Full-Time-Equivalent